 Formalisation of the changes in the learning agreement:

-- the changes to the original proposed learning agreement and the additional study plan are kept in the Dean's office.
+The changes to the original proposed learning agreement and the additional study plan are kept in the respective academic unit.

 NB!
 The learning agreement along with annexes must match the transcript of records of the studies completed abroad, i.e. the planned and the actual list of subjects must match.

-As of January 1st 2016, all the grades acquired at the foreign university will be transferred as non-differentiated (pass).
+As of 1 January 2016, all grades received at the foreign university will be transferred to UT as non-differentiated (pass/fail).